 4. How Do You Create a Virtual Choir Performance?

 Here are a few tips to create your first virtual choir performance;

 - Start with a brief, solo performance

-Do a test drive with a short and simple solo.
+Do a test drive with a short and simple solo to edit on your virtual choir software.
 You can take multiple takes until you’re satisfied with how you look and sound.

 - Prepare your reference tracks.

 Use either Smartmusic or Soundtrap subscriptions to avail reference titles.
 Singers can sing along with the track and determine the entrances, transitions, changes in tempo, and instruments.
 For a capella, you’ll still need a guide track under the song being sung or played.
 Since you have to compile the performance in a choir software it is important that you have reference tracks.

 Uniformity in dressing sense creates a sense of belonging in the singing group.
 Have a theme based on the occasion just as you would for in-person performance.

 Publish a set of guidelines for what you expect to see in video recordings sent individually.
 This ensures that everyone follows the same practice and saves many hours in post-production edits in your choir software.

 5. Edit and mix your audio and video separately.